 After getting off the plane, follow the 'baggage claim' or 'arrival' sign, where you will approach the Immigration section.
 Queue at the Immigration section (a Customs Officer will advise you to queue in the appropriate section).
-Make sure you have your passport and Incoming Passenger Card ready before approaching the Immigration Control point.
+Make sure you have your passport, Incoming Passenger Card, Proof of valid vaccination status and your current COVID-19 negative result ready before approaching the Immigration Control point.
 An Immigration Officer will ask to see your completed Incoming Passenger Card (given to you on the plane) along with your passport and student visa evidence.
 The Immigration Officer will check your documents and may ask you a few questions about your plans for your stay in Australia.